-Risks of surgery
+Risks

 - It is not possible to cure Dupuytren's Disease and Contractures can recur.
-This can occur quickly in some people but most people only need one operation for Dupuytren's Disease in their lifetime - It might not be possible to get your finger fully straight at the time of surgery. - Wounds can occasionally take a few weeks to heal. - Scars can often be tender after surgery but physiotherapy can help to improve this. - Your hand will be swollen and stiff after surgery.
-It is important to keep your hand moving to minimise this - the physiotherapist will show exercises for to do this. - There is a risk of an infection.
+This can occur quickly in some people but most people only need 1 operation for Dupuytren's Disease in their lifetime - It might not be possible to get your finger fully straight at the time of surgery. - Wounds can occasionally take a few weeks to heal. - Scars can often be tender after surgery but physiotherapy can help to improve this. - Your hand will be swollen and stiff after surgery.
+It is important to keep your hand moving to minimise this the physiotherapist will show exercises for to do this and you should do them regularly. - There is a risk of an infection.
 Most infections are treated with antibiotics and dressings.
-It is very uncommon to be admitted into hospital to treat an infection. - The nerves and arteries that supply your fingers are often entwined in the Dupuytren's tissue and there is a risk that of injury during surgery. - Permanent tingling or numbness in the finger after surgery is possible, however, this does recover in some people.
+It is very uncommon to be admitted into hospital to treat an infection.

-- It is very common that your fingers will be sensitive to the cold after surgery.
+- The nerves and arteries that supply your fingers are often entwined in the Dupuytren's tissue and there is a risk that of injury during surgery. - It is possible that you could lose a finger after surgery due to lack of blood flow. - Permanent tingling or numbness in the finger after surgery is possible, however, this does recover in some people. - It is very common that your fingers will be sensitive to the cold after surgery.
 This again usually improves with time. - Complex Regional Pain Syndrome (CRPS) is an uncommon condition that can affect the hand after any surgery.
 For reasons that are not yet fully understood, the hand becomes very stiff and painful - it is like a pain reflex that will not turn itself off.
 This is treated with painkillers and physiotherapy.
 A few patients who develop this will not get better.